flack/midgard-portable/README.md

    ```
  - Doctrine does not support public properties on entity classes, so using ``get_object_vars()`` will always return
    an empty result.
 Similarly, ``ReflectionExtension('midgard2')`` will also fail, so you can't use this to get a list
    of all registered MgdSchema classes.
-This will be addressed by a separate reflection helper (which is yet tbd)

-...and of course, much of the API provided still only consists of stubs.
-It is a prototype, after all :)
+As a workaround, you can use [midgard-introspection](https://github.com/flack/midgard-introspection),
+   which abstracts these differences away.

+ - Using ``midgard_storage::update_class_storage()`` can lead to data loss: If you run this command, all table columns
+   that are not listed in the MgdSchema will be dropped, so you shouldn't use this on converted Midgard1 databases e.g.